ManyTinyThings/ManyTinyThingsWeb/intro/graphs.markdown

 	})
 </script>

-Try figuring out what this graph shows by throwing around the ball a bit.
+Try figuring out what this graph is showing by throwing around the ball a bit.

 Does it show